Two Days in Houston: Fine Dining & Museum Moments

 Places to eat

-The two top-notch Michelin starred restaurants we ate at - BCN and March - did not disappoint.
+The three top-notch Michelin starred restaurants we ate at - BCN, March, and Le Jardinier - did not disappoint.
 BCN Taste and Tradition offered a dining experience at the bar with gorgeous drinks (specializing in gin and tonics) and food (the suckling pig was decadent and delicious), as well as outstanding service and wine recommendations from the bartender.

 March has a 6 and 9 course tasting menu, but we opted for the a la carte experience in the lounge, which was equally special - incredibly dedicated service and beautiful dishes that tasted as good as they looked.

-Josephine’s was the perfect place for a team group dinner, with friendly service and great gulf coast comfort food.
+Josephine’s was the perfect place for a team group dinner, with a relaxed environment and great gulf coast comfort food.

 ChòpnBlọk (we got takeout from the location in the eatery of the Post Houston) has outstanding African food - filling portions with surprisingly nuanced and subtle flavors.
 The rooftop at the Post is a perfect place to enjoy your meal while taking in the Houston cityscape.